KnIfER/Textrument/README.md

 ===================
 TEXT + INSTRUMENT = TEXTRUMENT

-It's derivation of Notepad++, and grand-derivation of scintilla.
+It's a derivation of Notepad++, and also a derivation of scintilla.

 What is Not~~ep~~Mad++ ?
 ===================